MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/integrate-sharepoint.md

 ---
-title: "Integrate Dynamics 365 for Customer Engagement with SharePoint (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Integrate Dynamics 365 for Customer Engagement with SharePoint (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
-description: "The SharePoint integration feature enables you to store and manage documents on SharePoint in the context of a Dynamics 365 for Customer Engagement record, and use the SharePoint document management abilities in Dynamics 365 for Customer Engagement, such as checking the document in and out, viewing version history, and changing document properties." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "The SharePoint integration feature enables you to store and manage documents on SharePoint in the context of a Dynamics 365 for Customer Engagement apps record, and use the SharePoint document management abilities in Dynamics 365 for Customer Engagement apps, such as checking the document in and out, viewing version history, and changing document properties." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""